Tennessee Labor Laws Guide

 In April 2024, the US Department of Labor announced a final rule regarding the standard salary threshold for executive, administrative, and professional employees.

-In addition, the standard yearly salary for highly compensated employees will increase from $132,964 to $151,164 per year on January 1, 2025.
+Additionally, the standard yearly salary for highly compensated employees was increased to $151,164 per year, effective January 1, 2025.

 Fluctuating Workweek Method (FWW) in Tennessee

-Even though employees who receive a fixed salary aren’t subject to overtime pay — there’s an exemption to this rule.
+Even though employees who receive a fixed salary aren’t subject to overtime pay, there’s an exemption to this rule.

 Thanks to the Fluctuating Workweek Method (FWW), such employees are entitled to overtime pay of one-half (0.5) times the regular hourly rate.